 Whether installing new cable, or troubleshooting existing cable, cable testing plays an important role in the process.
 Common tests for datacom cabling include length, wiremap, attenuation, NEXT, DC loop resistance, and return loss.

 As networks evolve, so do the requirements of the cabling infrastructure to support them.
-New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying both copper and fiber.
+New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying either copper and fiber.
 Whether it's 10BASE-T, 100BASE-TX or 1000BASE-T, there are specific requirements and potential pitfalls in implementing these technologies.
-And with the introduction of 10GBASE-T, it becomes even more critical to keep current with the latest developments in cabling and cable testing.
+And 10GBASE-T, it becomes even more critical to keep current with the latest proliferations in cabling and cable testing.

 Cable testing provides a level of assurance that the installed cabling links provide the desired transmission capability to support the data communication desired by the users.